 Corporate income tax for the reporting period is included in the financial statements based on the calculations prepared in accordance with tax legislation of the Republic of Latvia effective at the end of reporting year.
 Corporate income tax is calculated on the basis of distributed profit which is subject to the tax rate of 20 % of their gross amount, or 20/80 of net amount.
 Corporate tax on distributed profit is recognized when the shareholders of the Company make a decision about profit distribution.
 Corporate income tax calculated on transactions other than profit distribution is included in the statement of profit or loss within other operating expenses.
-As of January 1, 2021, all overpaid tax amounts are considered as unallocated tax contributions that are not related to a specific tax.
-Such overpayments automatically cover other tax debts, if such exist.
+The regulation on CIT surcharge for credit institutions and consumer credit service providers does not apply to the Company.